 For Cause.
-If a participant's employment terminates for "cause" (as defined in the Incentive Plan), then any stock option or stock appreciation right held by the participant shall terminate immediately.
+If a participant's employment is terminated for "cause" (as defined in the Incentive Plan), then any stock option or stock appreciation right held by the participant shall terminate immediately.

 Other Reason.
-If a participant's employment is terminated other than for death, disability or "cause," then a participant may exercise any stock option or stock appreciation right held by the participant, to the extent exercisable on the termination date, within six months from the termination date or the earlier expiration of the award.
-Any stock option or stock appreciation right held by the participant that was not yet exercisable will immediately terminate.
+If a participant's employment is terminated other than for death, disability or "cause," then, unless otherwise determined by the Committee, a participant may exercise any stock option or stock appreciation right held by the participant, to the extent exercisable on the termination date, within six months from the termination date or the earlier expiration of the award.
+Any stock option or stock appreciation right held by the participant right held by the participant that was not yet exercisable will immediately terminate.